markusfisch/bots/README.md

   -p, --placing TYPE      player placing, either 'circle' or 'random',
                           default depends on mode
-  -A, --place-at N,N;...  place players at given coordinates -v, --view-radius N     how many fields a player can see in every direction,
+  -A, --place-at N,N;...  place players at given coordinates -N, --non-exclusive     multiple players can occupy the same cell -v, --view-radius N     how many fields a player can see in every direction,
                           default is 2
   -G, --max-games N       maximum number of games, default is unlimited